LondonAlgorithms/binary_search_tree/README.md

       - [The second version only gives you the code skeleton so you need to completely implement the algorithm.](https://github.com/LondonAlgorithms/binary_search_tree/blob/master/src/binary_search_tree.js)

 2. Search a Binary tree to see if a value exists in the tree.

         Hint: see if you can use the code from the `push` function.

+3. Implement the `getMin()` function to return the smallest value in the tree.

+        Hint: Remember Binary trees store their smallest values on the left leaf.

+4. Implement the `getMax()` function to return the largest value in the tree.

+        Hint: Remember Binary trees store their largest values on the right leaf.

-3. Create the `delete` function or maybe attempt to optimize the code!
+5. Create the `delete` function or maybe attempt to optimize the code!